 After the Variable-Rate Introductory Period

 Property insurance is always required and flood insurance is required where necessary.
 To obtain a HELOC from Bank of America, a security interest will be taken on borrower’s 1- to 4-unit owner-occupied primary residence as collateral.
 Certain property types are not eligible collateral.
 The minimum line amount is $25,000.
 The maximum line amount for primary residences is $1,000,000 and $500,000 for second/vacation homes.
-Restrictions apply for larger line amounts, ask for details.
-To obtain a line amount greater than $500,000 for primary residences (or greater than $100,000 for second/vacation homes), borrowers at application must have combined balances held and posted with Bank of America and/or Merrill Lynch that total greater than or equal to $20,000.
-Some investment assets may not be valid for the combined balance total.
-Maximum CLTV ratios are lower for larger line amounts.
-Certain asset verification requirements and asset minimums must be met for lines of credit greater than $500,000.
-Bank of America pays all HELOC closing costs on lines up to and including $1,000,000.
-If you terminate your account within 36 months of opening it, you will be required to pay an Early Closure Fee consisting of (1) a $450 base fee (to cover certain origination costs and fees absorbed by Bank of America rather than assessed to you at closing), plus (2) any mortgage and government taxes, recording fees, and any closing agent or attorney fees Bank of America paid on your behalf.
-The combined amount of all third-party fees for a line of credit generally total between $398.10 ($25,000 line) and $16,885.10 ($1,000,000 line), and in New York $1,249.60 ($25,000 line) and $33,974.10 ($1,000,000 line).
+Certain eligibility requirements and restrictions apply for line amounts greater than $500,000; ask us for details.
+Bank of America pays all closing costs on lines up to and including $1,000,000.
+If you terminate your account within 36 months of opening it, you will be required to pay an Early Closure Fee consisting of (1) a $450 base fee, plus (2) any mortgage government taxes, recording fees, and any closing agent or attorney fees Bank of America paid on your behalf.
+The combined amount of all third-party fees generally total between $398.10 ($25,000 line) and $16,885.10 ($1,000,000 line), and in New York $1,249.60 ($25,000 line) and $33,974.10 ($1,000,000 line).